Multiple Object Tracking

 Tracking is the process of locating a moving object or multiple objects over time in a video stream.
-Tracking an object is not the same as object detection.
-Object detection is the process of locating an object of interest in a single frame.
-Tracking associates detections of an object across multiple frames.
+Unlike object detection, which is the process of locating an object of interest in a single frame, tracking associates detections of an object across multiple frames.

 Tracking multiple objects requires detection, prediction, and data association.